Martin Chodúr: 2009: SuperStar

-Let's Celebrate, Manifest: 2010–2012
+2010–2012: Let's Celebrate and Manifest

 After winning Česko Slovenská SuperStar, Chodúr began working with producer Daniel Hádl on his debut album, Let's Celebrate.
-He brought ten new compositions to the record—nine with English lyrics and one in Czech, plus a cover of Lady Gaga's "Paparazzi".
+He brought ten new compositions to the record—nine with English lyrics and one in Czech, plus a cover of "Paparazzi" by Lady Gaga.
 The record became the bestselling album in the Czech Republic in 2010, and the third bestselling album in the Slovak Republic.
 It was released in 2010 by Sony Music.
 Chodúr recorded the album with an accompanying band that included Slovak musicians Oskar Rozsa and Martin Valihora.

 After the release of Let's Celebrate, Chodúr began working on his next album, titled Manifest.
 The album, sung entirely in Czech, was supported by a big band, including strings and a choir.

-Martin Chodúr Sings: 2013–2015
+2013–2015: Martin Chodúr Sings

 In May 2013, Chodúr introduced his new jazz project, Martin Chodúr Sings Jazz, accompanied by a band whose members were Vlastimil Šmída, Patrik Benek, Jan Kyjovský, Marián Friedl, and Marcela Božíková.
 The successful project continued in the spring of 2014 with Martin Chodúr Sings Chansons and in May 2015, Martin Chodúr Sings Film Melodies.
-The ensemble performed at a number of jazz festivals, including Vsetín Jazz Festival, St. Wenceslas Music Festival of the Moravian-Silesian Region, St. Nicholas Jazz Festival, Jarda Marčík Swing Festival, and Těšín Jazz Festival.
+The ensemble performed at numerous jazz festivals, including Vsetín Jazz Festival, St. Wenceslas Music Festival of the Moravian-Silesian Region, St. Nicholas Jazz Festival, Jarda Marčík Swing Festival, and Těšín Jazz Festival.

-3: 2015
+2015: 3

 Chodúr's third studio album, named simply 3, was also entirely in Czech.
 It contains thirteen tracks plus a bonus song, "Lullaby".
 Ostrava musicians, including pianist Vlastimil Šmída, drummer Patrik Benek, saxophonist Marcela Božíková, and others contributed to the record.

-Hallelujah (Vánoční písně a koledy) (2018)
+2015: Hallelujah (Vánoční písně a koledy)

 Hallelujah (Vánoční písně a koledy) is Chodúr's fourth album.
 It was recorded with the sixty-member Janáček Philharmonic Orchestra, led by Marek Prášil.
 The majority of the tracks on the album are well-known Christmas songs.
 The title track is Leonard Cohen's famous "Hallelujah".
 Other popular covers include "The Power of Love" by Frankie Goes to Hollywood.
 The pieces are sung variously in Czech, English, and Latin.